 As far as these animals are kept indoors, the conditions are more or less comparable over Europe.
 Therefore it is assumed that for pigs and poultry the Dutch situation can be used for the other European countries, although it is recognised that the size of pig and poultry units differs considerably between countries.
+There are also differences between countries in the ages, and hence size and annual N excretion, at which animals are slaughtered.

 For all animal categories in Table 3A the emission factors are calculated for use with the number of animals counted in the agricultural census.
-The number of animal places is for pigs and poultry often 10-20% higher due to vacancy of the stable between two consecutive animal production periods.
+The number of animal places is for pigs and poultry often 10-20 % higher due to vacancy of the house between two consecutive animal production periods.
 It is important to note that the data from the agricultural census have to be used.